Hostile Takeover

 Across Copper-9, snow and crumbling monuments buried the world in cold desolation.
 Here, though, the continual passage of disassembled prey and peg legs had trod one path over and over.
 It sliced a furrow in the earth.
 Banks of snow and rusting metal rose on either side, mounds and concrete blocks stretching for hundreds of meters.
 It offered cover, were one to dare approach the murder drones’ lair.
 The snow and mist only obscured further, wind whirling around the spire.

 The first worker had emerged from an unseen alleyway spilling out into the great furrow.
 Optics struggled to enhance, but exposure had refined the image.
-Red hat, purple hair, a skirt hanging off a thin, feminine waist – but the first thing they saw was orange eyes like beacons in the distance.
+Red hat, purple hair, a skirt hanging off a thin, feminine waist — but the first thing they saw?
+Orange eyes shining like beacons in the distance.

 As that worker drone walked through the falling snow, not a flake stuck to them.
 N fixated on that detail — it was a familiar effect.